-Also join TEACH today and save $20 off your HSLDA membership while supporting your State Christian Homeschool organization.
-Click here to print a TEACH membership form.
+Also join TEACH today and save on your HSLDA membership while supporting your State Christian Homeschool organization.
+Click here to become a TEACH member.

 National Home Education Legal Defense (NHELD) is another organization which provides legal advice specific to homeschooling in Connecticut.
 Contact Attorney Deborah G. Stevenson at moc.mrifwalsgd@nosnevetS.